Chibougamau Mining Camp - Au, Cu, Ag, Zn, Fe

 Project Description and Location

-The Chibougamau mining properties consist of ten distinct project sites (described individually further in this report), located within the Abitibi - Chibougamau Mining District in Lemoine, McKenzie, Obalski and Roy Townships (NTS 32G/16).
-As of December 31, 2012, the aggregate of registered units (claims/cells) held wholly by Chibougamau Independent Mines (CBG) (areas shown in yellow – figure above) totalled 287 units and 6,876 hectares.
-Individual projects include Berrigan Mine (25 cls), Berrigan South (38 cls), Virginia Option (5 cls), Kokko Creek (8 cls), Quebec Chibougamau (7 cls), Copper Cliff Ext.
-(7 cls), Bateman Bay (23 cls), Grandroy (19 cls) Mont Sorcier (27 cls) and Lac Chibougamau (128 cls).
-Additional staking has been undertaken in 2013 and these additions will form part of the expanded land holdings once the former are registered under Chibougamau Independent Mines Inc. The majority of the properties are located 15 kilometers E-SE from the town of Chibougamau (population >5,000) with some claim groups extending south and east along the west shore of Lake Dore while a larger segment extends approximately 4 km South, East and Northeast of the Henderson Number 1 shaft, over Lake Chibougamau.
-The Berrigan claim group extends 6 km W and NW from the town of Chibougamau.
-Under the Plan of Arrangement dated September 10, 2012, between Globex and CBG, the aforementioned properties, were transferred 100% to CBG effective December 29, 2012, from Globex subject to a 3% gross metal royalty in favour of Globex.
+The Chibougamau mining properties, as under a plan of arrangement dated September 10,2012, all the aforementioned properties were transferred to Chibougamau Independent Mines Inc effective December 29, 2012.
+It will be recalled these properties consist of distinct project sites located within the Abitibi in the Chibougamau Mining District and encompasses portions of Lemoine, McKenzie, Obalski, Roy, Barlow and Scott Townships (NTS 32G/16).
+As of March, 2014, the aggregate of registered units (claims/cells) held wholly by Chibougamau Independent Mines (CBG) totalled 368 units and 9,326 hectares with individual projects including Berrigan Mine (25 cls), Berrigan South (27 cls), Lac Antoinette (14 cls), Lac Élaine (34 cls), Virginia Option (5 cls), Kokko Creek (8 cls), Quebec Chibougamau GoldFields (7 cls), Copper Cliff Ext.
+(7 cls), Bateman Bay (23 cls), Grandroy (29 cls), Mont Sorcier (51 cls: formerly Sulphur Converting/ Magnetite Bay ), Lac Chibougamau (128 cls)., Baie Malouf (3 cls), Buckell Lake (2 cls) and Lac Simon (4 cls).
+It will also be recalled the 2012 land holdings were expanded in 2013 by way of additional staking.
+The majority of the properties are located 15 kilometers E-SE from the town of Chibougamau (population >5,000) with some claim groups extending south and east along the west shore of Lake Dore while a larger segment extends approximately 4km South, East and Northeast of the Henderson Number 1 shaft, over Lake Chibougamau.
+The Berrigan claim group extends 12km W and NW from the town of Chibougamau.
+All of the aforementioned properties are subject to a 3% gross metal royalty in favour of Globex.

-This large land position is considered to be at an “advanced stage” of exploration, being located on the inferred lateral and depth extensions of the better copper-gold producers of the mining camp as well entirely encompassing several of camp’s former copper/gold producers.
+This land position is considered an “advanced stage” exploration, being located, for the most part, on the inferred lateral and depth extensions of the better past copper-gold producers of the mining camp or entirely encompassing several of camp’s former copper/gold producers.

-All mandatory work permits issued by the Provincial Ministry of Natural Resources (MNRF) for land based drilling and the Ministry of the Environment (MDDEP) for ice drilling on lakes, were applied for and obtained by CBG for the completed 2012 work program and initial portion of the larger 2013 work program.
+All mandatory work permits issued by the Provincial Ministry of Natural Resources (MNRF) for land based drilling and the Ministry of the Environment (MDDEP) for ice drilling on lakes, were applied for and obtained by CBG for the completed 2013 work program.

 Accessibility, Climate Local Resources, Infrastructure and Physiography